felipelouza/gsufsort/README.md

 - BWT and iBWT are written in ASCII format, using 1 byte per input symbol.

 - The GSA is written sequentially to a binary file, with no headers.
-  The values of DA and SA are intercalated throughout the file:
+  The values of DA and SA are intercalated throughout the file with w1 and w2 bytes respectively:
   DA[0],SA[0],DA[1],SA[1],...

 - The GESA is written sequentially to a binary file, with no headers.
-  The values of DA and SA, LCP and BWT are intercalated throughout the file:
+  The values of DA and SA, LCP and BWT are intercalated throughout the file with w1, w2, w3 and 1 bytes respectively:
   DA[0],SA[0],LCP[0],BWT[0],DA[1],SA[1],LCP[1],BWT[1]...